Responding to Jesus' Invitation to 3-C Contemplative Activism.

-I invite you to join me over the next few weeks (a new blog & podcast will be published every Monday, Wednesday, & Friday) as we take a journey into Iggy’s Biggies, contemplating twelve foundational truths found within the Spiritual Exercises of St. Ignatius.
+I invite you to join me as we take a journey into Iggy’s Biggies, contemplating twelve foundational truths found within the Spiritual Exercises of St. Ignatius.
 Here, you’ll find a dozen Ignatian take-aways, truths that when applied to your life, can become game-changers in your faith-walk with Jesus of Nazareth.

 Take note that each blog/podcast session begins with a short scripture reading.
 My suggestion is that you don’t hurry through, or skip the text, but treat it as a Lectio Divina reading where you slow down and sit a bit with God’s Word, allowing it to penetrate and influence your soul as you read.

 Ignatian Truth #1: Ignatian spirituality is all about theSpiritual Exercise.
 Every person’s journey with God is unique, so any spiritual discipline we enter into with the intention of opening ourselves up to God is good.
 Adaptability with creativity is needed as each person journeys alongside Jesus.